Concrete Foundations for Metal Buildings — Slabs, Footings, Grade Beams & Anchor Bolts

 Typical System

-Slab-on-Grade4–6″ typical; continuous vapor barrier; isolation joint to grade beam if specified.
+4–6″ typical; vapor barrier; isolation joint if required.

 Frost, Elevation & Trim